abildma/bonzi-buddy-terminal-assistant/README.md

 ### Complete Removal

-If you're experiencing any issues with the standard uninstaller or want to make absolutely certain that all traces of Bonzi Buddy are removed from your system, use the complete removal script:
+If you're experiencing any issues with the standard uninstaller use the complete removal script:

 ```bash
 # Run the complete removal script (nuclear option)